KeikakuB/infini-cube/README.md

 infini-cube
 ===========

-InfiniCube is an arcade-like avoid-them-all game.
-You play White Cube, a small but quick orphaned cube, forever chased by the cubifications of his personal demons, the Red Cubes.
+InfiniCube is an oddly addictive arcade-like avoid-them-all game.
+You play White Cube, a small but agile cube, orphaned at birth, eternally chased by the cubifications of his personal demons, the Evil Cubes.

 "Digital Stream" used under a Creative Commons License from UniqueTracks Inc.